konraddre/sprout-family-finance-platform/README.md

-# Sprout — Family Finance Platform
+# Sprout, Family Finance Platform

 A single-file, interactive **concept demo** of a white-label B2B family-banking toolkit — the kind of product a bank could license to launch a GoHenry / Greenlight-style kids' debit-card experience in months instead of years.